Anatoly Rubin: First incarceration

 Rubin was sent by the local boxing federation to take part in a national exhibition of physical culture in Red Square in Moscow.
 On his return (14 November 1946), he was arrested and jailed for abandoning a military facility.
-A military court sentenced him to five years 're-education' `in a labor camp for his 'nationalist' (i.e. Jewish) views, his unhealthy opinions about the Soviet regime, and his destructive influence on local youth.
+A military court sentenced him to five years of 're-education' in a labor camp for his 'nationalist' (i.e. Zionist) views, his unhealthy opinions about the Soviet regime, and his destructive influence on local youth.

 Life in prison was oppressive.
-There was a significant class-gap between the 'regular' and the criminal prisoners.
+There was a significant class gap between the 'regular' and the criminal prisoners.
 The latter carried on their own terror regime, and effectively ruled prison life.
 Rubin instigated an uprising against them.
 He was transferred to a labor camp.
 The regime at these camps was a combination of hunger, physical abuse and hard forced labor.
 A niece heard of his imprisonment and sought his release.
 She eventually reached a top-ranking general who ordered a review of his case.
 His sentence was changed to a twelve-month probation.
 Back in Minsk, he entered The Institute of Physical Culture, which provided generous stipends, larger food rations and even an array of sportswear.
 His boxing studies were successful.
 He won fight after fight and steadily built up his physical strength, further motivated by the fact that he could now effectively defend himself against anti-Semitic attacks, which came from many directions.